-You will be confused on the title- Is Goa a wrong choice for a visit?
+You will be confused by the title- Is Goa a wrong choice for a visit?
 My questions continue.
 Is Goa not worth for a visit with our family?
 Is Goa notorious for some evil things?
 Is going there is for some 'bad deals'?

 These are negative thoughts.
 I admit.
 But the admission is not a confession on my part for I don't have any bad feelings about Goa.
 What I raise here is the doubts or allegations of some conservative Indians, especially the Southerners and very specially the most conservative Malayalees.
 So the attention of the Indian travel folks is specially invited to this article.

-A large chunk of the conservative Indian society does believe that Goa is not the right place for families to spend their holidays.
+A large chunk of the conservative Indian society still believes that Goa is not the right place for families to spend their holidays.
 They think that that Goa is a den for sexual activities and all kinds of evil things.
 They believe it is for seeing nudity or watching people swim in underwear that people visit Goa.
 Some even spread the gossip that it is for seeking hot girls, the tourist rush to this land.
 The allegation and propaganda against Goa go thus without any brake.

 Are all these true?
 Are there any facts in it?
 Is Goa such a bad place?
 Let's examine things in detail.
 I have the support of my frequent visits to counter these allegations.
 Besides, on this point, I talked with some of my friends who are residing in Goa for many years.
 I am convinced that Goa is as good as any other states in India and as bad as too, like the rest of the country.
-Perhaps what confuse the people is that Goans are free birds and they love freedom and cool life.
+Perhaps what confuses the people is that Goans are free birds and they love freedom and cool life.
 The colonial ruling or the European invasion (it was a Portuguese colony for nearly 450 years) have paved tremendous changes in their mindset.
-Naturally they go well with the European culture.
+Naturally, they go well with the European culture.
 It means being less conservative or more modern in thoughts and action.
 In attire, attitude, culture, cuisine, outlook, the Goans have a special style that is almost matching with the European standards.
-And this is what lack in the rest of the Indian society (except a some metro cities).
+And this is what lack of the rest of the Indian society (except some metro cities).
 Naturally, those people think and behave in a conservative or orthodox manner.

 Let's inspect some allegations against Goa.

 - Foreign nationals' exhibitionism on the beach: Really absurd.
 No kind of exhibitionism or showing naked body on the beach.
 In fact, it is not an exhibition of partial nudity.
 The health-conscious Europeans lay on the sand for health and fun.
 They love to receive some sun rays on their body.
 So they lay on the beach wearing underwear.
 This is what they call 'sunbath'.
 The sun bath is not Goa's monopoly.
 It is a scene, you could see everywhere in the world if there is a good beach.
 You would see it in Kovalam (Kerala).
-Still the conservative Malayalees criticize Goa unnecessarily on this aspect.
+Still, the conservative Malayalees criticize Goa unnecessarily on this aspect.

 - Goa is not a place for families: Again a blunder thought.
 No point in it.
 What prevents a family from making a wonderful stay here in Goa.
 You won't face any indecent activities in public in Goa.
-At the same time, what is the status of some other beaches in India.
+At the same time, what is the status of some other beaches in India?
 A few years back when I went to Mumbai, I happened to visit the famous Juhu beach one evening.
 What you normally do in a closed room is what I saw there on the beach.
 With the partial coverage of an opened umbrella, they were performing some 'private ceremony'.
 They were least bothered about the people and families sitting or passing around.
 Some even didn't have that umbrella coverage too.
 Obviously, I purposefully avoided taking my family to the beach on my second visit to Mumbai.
 Fortunately, I didn't witness such indecent acts on Goan beaches.
 Still, the allegation is about Goa only and Mumbai is fit.
 What a paradox!

 I don't blame Mumbai alone.
 I have witnessed similar scenes in some other beaches and public places in some other parts of the country during my certain visits.
-In Kolkatta, Chennai and Mumbai, there are brothels and open prostitution.
-Still no one minds it and no 'verbal ban' on a visit to these places.
+In Kolkatta, Chennai, and Mumbai, there are brothels and open prostitution.
+Still, no one minds it and no 'verbal ban' on a visit to these places.
 Yet, when one ventures to Goa, they feel something fishy about it.

 I must admit that most of the Peeping Toms are the locals (read Indians).
 No foreigners stare at another one at the beach or any public places.
 They don't enter into the privacy of others.
 They behave decently and keep silence.
 But we locals behave the other way.
-Public staring, uttering bad comments, disturbing people with noise and loud conversation, we actually leave only bad impression among the global tourists.
+Public staring, uttering bad comments, disturbing people with noise and loud conversation, we actually leave the only bad impression among the global tourists.

 The meeting of outsiders (read non-Indians) at Bar and Restaurant is a thing of joy to watch.
 They observe utmost silence.
 If they need to speak, they do it in a soft voice.
-Their consumption of drinks is on slow pace, it is healthy too.
+Their consumption of drinks is at a slow pace, it is healthy too.
 Ditto is the case with food.
 On the contrary how we Indians do all these?
-I don't like to elaborate much about our negative attitude in public places.
+I don't like to elaborate much on our negative attitude in public places.
 One thing is sure most of us lack proper etiquette at the bar and dining table.
 Most of us pay scant regards to the fellow diners sitting next to us.

 Again, Goans are a different clan as they go with good etiquette.
 Do visit Goa, you will know how they behave and who behave the wrong way.

 Most Southerners (read South Indians), especially the Keralites are reluctant to take their families when they go to Goa.
 They think that Goa has only beaches and there is only nudity on the beaches.
 They even calculate that Goa is a place for some 'bad game' and there is sex tourism in that land.
-I pity upon them on these wrong assessment on Goa.
+I pity them on these wrong assessment on Goa.

 Further, the thought that Goa has only beaches is another blunder.
 It is right Goa is rich with beaches.
 But it is just not that alone.
 It has something more to offer and woo any tourist arriving in this tiny state.